awesome-panel/awesome-panel/src/pages/issues.md

 - If I change my app state the parameters of my state should be available in the browser url for bookmarking and sharing.

 BUT.
 I FOUND A WAY TO PARTIALLY IMPLEMENT IT MY SELF via Javascript.

-## I Could not get independent scrollbars working

-I would have liked the sidebar and content sections to have independent vertical scrollbars that only show up if needed.
-I could not get that working.
-I guess it's just my CSS skills that are too poor.